This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The night before your surgery:

 - You may need to stop eating and drinking for several hours before your surgery.
-Ask your caregiver for more information on when you should do this.
+Ask your healthcare provider for more information on when you should do this.

 The day of your surgery:

 - Your bowel may need to be emptied and cleaned out before the surgery.
-Caregivers will give you a liquid medicine called an enema.
+Healthcare providers will give you a liquid medicine called an enema.
 This will be put into your rectum to help empty your bowel.

 - An anesthesiologist may talk to you before your surgery.
-This caregiver may give you medicine through your IV to make you sleepy before your surgery and to keep you asleep during your surgery.
+This healthcare provider may give you medicine through your IV to make you sleepy before your surgery and to keep you asleep during your surgery.
 He may decide to give you medicine through an injection in your spine.
 This will make you numb from the waist down.
-Tell your caregiver if you or anyone in your family has had problems using anesthesia in the past.
+Tell your healthcare provider if you or anyone in your family has had problems using anesthesia in the past.

 WHAT WILL HAPPEN: